 For more reservation information, you can visit the National Park’s official website on Haleakalā.

-What to To Wear and Pack for Haleakalā Sunrise or Sunset
+What To Wear to Haleakalā Sunrise

-The weather at the summit of Haleakalā can change rapidly and be 30°F colder than the temperature at sea level.
-The temperature at Haleakalā’s summit averages around:
+Due to the high elevation, the weather at the summit of Haleakalā can change rapidly and be 30°F colder than the temperature at sea level.

-Unfortunately, it’s near impossible to predict how cold, cloudy or wet your Haleakalā sunrise will be.
+Unfortunately, it’s near impossible to predict whether you’ll have a clear day during your Haleakalā visit.
+Your experience can be perfect or cold, cloudy and wet.
 You might have a better idea of what the weather will be like for sunset, but that’s also not a guarantee.

-Since the weather can change rapidly, the best thing to do is to pack for the worst weather and leave unnecessary items in your vehicle once you get to Haleakalā’s summit.
+Since the weather can change rapidly, the best thing to do is to pack for the worst weather and leave unnecessary items in your vehicle once you get to the summit.

-Here’s what to wear and pack for Haleakalā’s summit:
+Here’s what to wear and pack for the Haleakalā sunrise: